jto/jto.github.io.sources/_posts/2015-05-19-typelevel_quicksort.md

 <script src="https://gist.github.com/jto/a9b288d5f613a1031789.js?file=20_qs.scala"></script>

 Now we must ask ourself, "what are the other cases" ?
-When defining a function working with list, we usually pattern match on the first element, and recursively call ourself on the tail.
+When defining a function working with list, we usually pattern match on the first element (the `head`), and recursively call ourself on the `tail`.

 We'll do just that.
 Two cases are then possible.
 Either the first element is smaller or equal to the pivot, in that case we keep it: